 1. Declare type and value in a single statement

 2. Declare type without value.
 Then the variable will be set to undefined.

 3. Declare its value without type.
 Then the variable will be set to any.

 4. Declare without value and type.
 Then the variable will be set to any and initialized with undefined.

 Let's understand all the three variable keywords one by one.

 We can also declare a variable inside the function:

 We can also access a variable of one function with the other function:

-NOTE: Since var declarations are accessible anywhere within their containing module, function, global scope or namespace, some people call this var-scoping or function-scoping.
+NOTE: As var declarations are accessible anywhere within their containing module, function, global scope, or namespace, some people call this var-scoping or function-scoping.
 Parameters are also called function scoped.

 The let statement are written as same syntax as the var statement: